 Millions of people develop spider veins or varicose veins over the course of their life.
 These veins can be unsightly and, in some cases, painful and uncomfortable, which has led many people to seek treatment.
-Venus Vein Clinic in Omaha, Nebraska offers several treatments for venous disorders, including sclerotherapy.
+Venus Vein Clinic in Omaha, Nebraska offers several treatments for venous disorders, including sclerotherapy treatment.

 What Is Sclerotherapy and How Does It Work?